vforvicious/yii2-simple-loading/README.md

 yii2-simple-loading
 ============
-Simple Loading images for Yii framework 2.0 or later
+Simple Loading widget for Yii framework 2.0 or later

 Description
 -----------

-**edwinhaq\simpleloading\SimpleLoading** widget is a simple way to control listbox items
+**edwinhaq\simpleloading\SimpleLoading** widget is a simple way to show a loading screen in your views.

 Requirements
 ------------